At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 Vaccinations are given to pets throughout their life, which allows them to develop lasting immunity to diseases.
 Animals acquire resistance to some diseases even after they have been ill.
 Strong natural immunity is given to a puppy from its mother at birth.
 However, it does not last long: as soon as milk volumes decrease, the protection begins to weaken.
 When the owner switches the pet to another food, the question arises about when to give the puppies the first vaccination.

-Pets are vaccinated throughout their lives, which allows them to develop strong immunity to diseases.
+Vaccinations are given to pets throughout their life, which allows them to develop lasting immunity to diseases.

-To get an answer to this question, it is recommended to seek the advice of a veterinarian.
+To get the answer to this question, it is recommended to consult a veterinarian.
 However, you can adhere to the generally accepted standard: most breeders give the first vaccination at 6-8 weeks.
-After 2-4 weeks, you should come back to the clinic to revaccinate.
-As a rule, at the first visit to the veterinarian, the doctor draws up a detailed schedule in which he prescribes at what age and what vaccinations the puppies need to be given within 1 year of life.
+After 2-4 weeks, you should return to the clinic for revaccination.
+As a rule, at the first visit to the veterinarian, the doctor draws up a detailed schedule in which he prescribes at what age and what vaccinations puppies need to receive during 1 year of life.

-At 6 months, the dog is vaccinated against rabies and several other diseases.
-If the pet's teeth are changing at this time, it is strictly forbidden to administer medications.
+At 6 months the dog is vaccinated against rabies and several other diseases.
+If your pet's teeth are changing at this time, administering medications is strictly prohibited.
 The doctor will tell you how many months the procedure can be performed.

-When the pet is one year old, a comprehensive vaccination should be carried out.
-The veterinarian will administer the same drugs to the dog every year throughout his life.
+When your pet turns one year old, a comprehensive vaccination should be carried out.
+The veterinarian will administer these same medications annually to the dog throughout its life.

 Vaccination of puppies (video)